rachelnotlegaladvice/pghlegalstuff/_posts/faqs/2016-07-14-i-think-my-friend-loved-one-may-be-being-housed-in-an-inappropriately-gendered-facility-what-can-i-do.md

 faqtype: jail-support
 published: true
 title: >-
-  I think my friend/loved one may be being housed in an inappropriately gendered facility.
+  I think my friend/loved one is being housed in an inappropriately gendered facility.
 What can I do?
 ---
 Call us as soon as possible with their legal name, date of arrest, & the jail they're being housed at (_if known_).